Best Quality, Best Service,

 The slate are cambered to ensure a tight surface bond against wind and rain.
 This process also provides the ultimate protection against UV rays, hail and fire.

-Multiple molds are used to create Inspire slates with different edges and surfaces, giving the look of authentic slate.
+Natural slate variation across the roof is achieved by using multiple molds with different edges and surfaces, giving the look of authentic slate.

 Inspire is easy to handle and impressively light; they are unbelievably strong and once on a roof are indistinguishable from genuine slate.